MY TRAVELS WITH GOD

 True, some human beings are more godly, more righteous, than others.
 But no human being is perfect.
 Not even the best of angels are perfect; after all, it is wise to remember that many angels are fallen angels and fell from grace by refusing to obey God.

 Only God is perfect.
 His love never fails.

 God cares what is in your heart; whether or not you have a love of the truth; and whether or not you follow His laws, through the inspiration (literally, breathing in the spirit) and instruction of the Holy Spirit and God's Word, which can only be understood by having it inscribed on your heart.

 Many are called, but few are chosen.
 Many may hear the Word, yet fail to understand.
 If you don't understand, and would like to, ask God to explain it.
 Keep asking, in humility before God, until you get your answer.

 If you do go to a church, make sure the priest or preacher has the Holy Spirit, for without it, no matter what ceremonies, rituals or sermonizing, God is not being served and you will not benefit from the association or fellowship.

 I do occasionally attend a church service and I enjoy visiting different ones.
-Since I love gospel music, I particularly enjoy some of the Baptist services and I often feel most comfortable in the Full Gospel or even Pentecostal churches.
+Since I love gospel music, I particularly enjoy and often feel most comfortable in the Full Gospel or even Pentecostal churches.